databricks/mlops-stacks/stack-customization.md

 * You'd like to run extra checks/tests in CI/CD besides the ones supported out of the box
 * You're using an ML code structure built in-house

+For more information about generating a project using Databricks asset bundle templates, please refer to [link](https://docs.databricks.com/en/dev-tools/bundles/templates.html).

 ## Creating a custom stack

 **Note**: the development loop for your custom stack is the same as for iterating on the